 WHEN?

-We hold Skin Cancer Clinics every weekday and many Saturday mornings.
+We hold Skin Cancer Clinics Monday, Tuesday, Wednesday and Thursday.

 20-minute consultations are standard.
 This allows enough time to complete a full and comprehensive assessment.